Sartxi/ngezadmin/README.md

-# Todo Project
+# NG EzAdmin
-A simple website demonstrating CRUD with Backand, built using [yeoman](http://yeoman.io/) for Angular
+A simple admin built with Angular using CRUD with Backand

-## Example
-You can review the example @ [codepen](http://codepen.io/backand/pen/OyKxOB)

 ## Prerequisites
 You will need: